-Pawn shops have a reputation of charging exorbitant interest rates on their loans – 10 percent a month on average.
-But specific figures vary from state to state.
+Pawn shops are generally heavily regulated.
+Specific figures vary from state to state.
 In Ohio, for instance, pawnbrokers can charge no more than 5 percent interest a month.

 If you’re a savvy money manager, though, the rates shouldn’t worry you too much.
 Only borrow when necessary, don’t borrow more than you need, and avoid pawning an item you cannot afford to lose.
 Also, aim to repay the money within the shortest time possible to avoid incurring rollover costs.

 It’s normal to ask to ask “how do pawn shops loans work” when you’re considering pawning an item.
 You want to know what you’re getting into, and how to make the most of the deal.
 After all, information is power.